HahaBill/HahaBill/README.md

 You can reach me directly at tn2621@columbia.edu

-- Google Summer of Code at Joplin and Google DeepMind 🧑‍💻
+- Google Summer of Code Contributor and Mentor at Joplin and Google DeepMind 🧑‍💻
 - 7x Hackathon Winner
 - YC Startup School Paris